-Pan-Seared Ribeye with Garlic Butter makes a perfect home-cooked meal for two.
+Pan-seared ribeye makes a perfect home-cooked meal for two.
 Ribeye steaks are seasoned and pan seared in a cast iron skillet, then finished with a rich and flavorful garlic herb butter.

 To bring your steaks to the next level, try finishing them with garlic herb butter.
 All you'll need is butter, thyme, and a few smashed cloves of garlic.
 This extra step adds just a hint of flavor to your steaks without overpowering them.
 It's a must try!